kiwicopple/driffft.com/content/blog/mixed-reality-with-google-streetview2.md

 ---
-title: "Mixed Reality with Google StreetView"
+title: Mixed Reality with Google StreetView
-date: 2018-01-16T14:32:18+08:00
+date: 2018-01-16T06:32:18.000Z
-draft: false
-weight: 0 # 0 = normal, 1 = featured
-featuredimage: 'tracking-street-view.jpg'
+blurb: >-
-blurb: "Google StreetView provides an accessible 'overlay' for the real world.
-Using cheap consumer devices we created an augmented reality where real people are digitally transposed into Google StreetView."
+  Google StreetView provides an accessible 'overlay' for the real world.
+Using cheap consumer devices we created an augmented reality where real people are digitally transposed into Google StreetView.
+image: /images/screen shot 2018-02-10 at 12.03.14 pm.png
 ---